|

 language was not a written language until it was recorded by the early

-missionaries, who devised a simple written structure with only 13
+missionaries, who simplified the language, making a written structure with only 13

 letters - 5 vowels and 8 consonants.
 More complex sounds were ignored or